 This base prospectus (the "Base Prospectus") has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority under the Prospectus Regulation.
-"Prospectus Regulation" means Regulation (EU) 2017/1129, as amended from time to time.
+"Prospectus Regulation" means Regulation (EU) 2017/1129, as amended or superseded from time to time.
 The Central Bank only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
 Approval by the Central Bank should not be considered as an endorsement of the Issuer or of the quality of the Covered Bonds.
 Investors should make their own assessment as to the suitability of investing in the Covered Bonds.

-Such approval relates only to the Covered Bonds which are to be admitted to trading on the regulated market (the "Euronext Dublin Regulated Market") of the Irish Stock Exchange plc, trading as Euronext Dublin ("Euronext Dublin"), or on another regulated market for the purposes of Directive 2014/65/EU and/or that are to be offered to the public in any member state of the European Economic Area ("EEA") (which, until the end of the transition period under the UK-EU Withdrawal Agreement (as defined below), for these purposes, shall include the United Kingdom) in circumstances that require the publication of a prospectus.
+Such approval relates only to the Covered Bonds which are to be admitted to trading on the regulated market (the "Euronext Dublin Regulated Market") of the Irish Stock Exchange plc, trading as Euronext Dublin ("Euronext Dublin"), or on another regulated market for the purposes of Directive 2014/65/EU and/or that are to be offered to the public in any member state of the European Economic Area ("EEA") in circumstances that require the publication of a prospectus.

-The requirement to publish a prospectus under the Prospectus Regulation only applies to Covered Bonds which are to be admitted to trading on a regulated market in the EEA and/or offered to the public in the EEA other than in circumstances where an exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation (and, until the end of the transition period under the UK-EU Withdrawal Agreement, for these purposes, references to the EEA shall include the United Kingdom).
+The requirement to publish a prospectus under the Prospectus Regulation only applies to Covered Bonds which are to be admitted to trading on a regulated market in the EEA and/or offered to the public in the EEA other than in circumstances where an exemption is available under Article 1(4) and/or 3(2) of the Prospectus Regulation.
 References in this Base Prospectus to "Exempt Covered Bonds" are to Covered Bonds for which no prospectus is required to be published under the Prospectus Regulation.
 Information contained in this Base Prospectus regarding Exempt Covered Bonds shall not be deemed to form part of this Base Prospectus and the Central Bank has neither approved nor reviewed such information.

 Application has been made to Euronext Dublin for Covered Bonds issued under the Programme during the period of 12 months from the date of this Base Prospectus (other than Exempt Covered Bonds) to be admitted to its Official List (the "Official List") and trading on the Euronext Dublin Regulated Market.
+The Programme provides that Covered Bonds may also be listed or admitted to trading on the regulated market of Euronext Lisbon ("Euronext Lisbon Regulated Market").
 The Issuer may also issue unlisted Covered Bonds and/or Covered Bonds not admitted to trading on any market or admitted to trading on any other market which is not a regulated market as described in the next paragraph.
+Euronext Dublin Regulated Market and Euronext Lisbon Regulated Market are each regulated markets ("Regulated Markets") for the purposes of MiFID II on markets in financial instruments.
+The relevant Final Terms in respect of the issue of any Covered Bonds will specify whether or not such Covered Bonds will be listed on Euronext Dublin or Euronext Lisbon.

 Notice of the aggregate nominal amount of Covered Bonds, interest (if any) payable in respect of Covered Bonds, the issue price of Covered Bonds and certain other information which is applicable to each Tranche (as defined under Terms and Conditions of the Covered Bonds) of Covered Bonds will (other than in the case of Exempt Covered Bonds) be set out in a final terms document (the "Final Terms") which will be delivered to the Central Bank and, if admitted to trading on the Euronext Dublin Regulated Market, to Euronext Dublin.
-In the case of Exempt Covered Bonds and certain other information which is applicable to each Tranche will be set out in a pricing supplement document (the "Pricing Supplement").
+In the case of Exempt Covered Bonds, the issue price of the Covered Bonds and certain other information which is applicable to each Tranche will be set out in a pricing supplement document (the "Pricing Supplement").